JensRantil/rewind/README.rst

-integration that can be accessed at http://travis-ci.org/#!/JensRantil/rewind Every time a pull request is being made to https://github.com/JensRantil/rewind, Travis CI will make a commend about whether the pull request breaks the test suite or not.
+integration that can be accessed at http://travis-ci.org/#!/JensRantil/rewind Every time a pull request is being made to https://github.com/JensRantil/rewind, Travis CI will make a comment about whether the pull request breaks the test suite or not.

 .. _The Rewind central github repository: https://github.com/JensRantil/rewind
 .. _Travis CI: http://travis-ci.org